giantswarm/docs/src/content/getting-started/access-to-platform-api/_index.md

 Organizations are a way to separate and isolate clusters, apps, etc., between different teams or environments.
 More information can be found in [multi-tenancy page]({{< relref "/vintage/platform-overview/multi-tenancy" >}}).

-Finally, run the `kubectl gs get clusters -A` command, which shows all the clusters managed by your management cluster—the `-A` flag stands for all namespaces.
+Finally, run the `kubectl gs get clusters -A` command, which shows all the clusters managed by your management cluster, the `-A` flag stands for all namespaces.

 ```text
 $ kubectl gs get clusters -A